Skip to content

 Perusino finds it exciting that Pachacútec acts like a master builder of history.
 He not only changed walls and roads but also the future of his empire.

 If you want to understand the order of the Sapa Inca, you can continue from here.
 Before Pachacútec came Viracocha Inca.
-Afterwards, the empire continued to expand.
+Afterwards, the empire was further expanded.

 More Peru on WhatsApp Channel